onflow/flow-playground-tutorials/tutorials/07-voting/README.md

 ## Create the proposals for voting

-Now that the voters have governance tokens, the administrator can create proposals for voting via this transaction:
+Now that the voters have governance tokens, the administrator can create proposals for voting via the next transaction.
+It's important that the governance tokens were minted before the creation of the proposals, as only the last governance token balance before proposal creation counts when voting happens.

 ```cadence:title=tx_03_CreateNewProposals.cdc
 import VotingTutorialAdministration from 0xf8d6e0586b0a20c7